sorbaathens/academic-website/content/donate/_index.md

   image: "trail_creek_dirt_triangle.jpg"
 ---

 If you arent able to volunteer, donations are another great way to support the trails you ride.
-Select a specific trail or project or donate for general chapter use.
+Click the Paypal Link select a specific trail or project or donate for general chapter use.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick" />